pyodide/pyodide-blog/content/posts/jspi.md

 pyodide.runPythonAsync("run_sync(asyncio.sleep(1))"); // Works fine
 ```

-but as long as the Python entrypoint is an async function or invoked via
+As long as the Python entrypoint is an async function or invoked via
 `callPromising()` stack switching will be enabled.
 It is also possible to query
 whether or not stack switching is enabled with `pyodide.ffi.can_run_sync()`.